Former Topsham youth theater director sentenced for child sexual assault

-The co-founder of a youth theater troupe in the midcoast and a former Catholic school teacher from Topsham was sentenced Wednesday to 10 years in state prison for sexually abusing eight children over three years.
+The co-founder of a midcoast youth theater troupe who also taught in a Catholic school in Brunswick was sentenced Wednesday to 10 years in state prison for sexually abusing eight children over three years.

-Henry A. Eichman, 57, entered a what is known as an Alford plea on a total of ten counts, including nine felonies, said Sagadahoc District Attorney Jonathan Liberman.
+Henry A. Eichman, 57, of Topsham entered what is known as an Alford plea on a total of 10 counts, including nine felonies, Sagadahoc District Attorney Jonathan Liberman said.
 The Alford plea arrangement means Eichman continued to deny the charges for the record, but agreed to plead guilty to them in light of the state’s evidence.
 The plea carries all the weight of a conviction.

 Eichman’s arrest in September 2016 shocked the scores of families who participate in the Midcoast Youth Theater, a group that Eichman helped found in 2003, and served as a director of some of the shows it put on regularly each year.